viking-saver/windows-itpro-docs/windows/security/hardware-security/enable-virtualization-based-protection-of-code-integrity.md

     > [!IMPORTANT]
     > Special care should be used before enabling this mode, since, in case of any failure of the virtualization modules, the system will refuse to boot.

-- To gray out the memory integrity UI and display the message "This setting is managed by your administrator":
+- To gray out the memory integrity UI and display the message `This setting is managed by your administrator`:

     ```cmd
     reg delete HKLM\SYSTEM\CurrentControlSet\Control\DeviceGuard\Scenarios\HypervisorEnforcedCodeIntegrity /v "WasEnabledBy" /f